 - Basis and consent

 While contracts of employment typically contain clauses establishing the basis for which employee data can be used, if that basis relies upon consent, GDPR expects consent to be specific to an indicated purpose.
 For example, you may be relying on ‘fulfillment of employment contract’ as the basis for communications and processing which is critical to an employee’s job.
-But may be relying on ‘consent’ as the basis for communications which are less critical.
+But maybe relying on ‘consent’ as the basis for communications which are less critical.
 Like updates on your Corporate Social Responsibility program.
-Communicators should therefore consider using sign-up forms for certain types of communications (like optional topics or communications that are not job-critical), or for certain audiences (like contractors or franchisees).
-Separately, if communicating with external stakeholders (like contractors or external partners), communicators should consider enabling double opt-In methods on profile-management forms.
+Communicators should, therefore, consider using sign-up forms for certain types of communications (like optional topics or communications that are not job-critical), or for certain audiences (like contractors or franchisees).
+Separately, if communicating with external stakeholders (like contractors or external partners), communicators should consider enabling double opt-in methods on profile-management forms.
 This will validate the email address before sending communications – to ensure that someone else cannot “consent on my behalf”.

 GDPR exempts some types of anonymized or pseudonymized data from the more stringent controls expected under the regulation.
 It is therefore worth considering abstracting certain data types (like using a code or abbreviation instead of an actual value in certain data fields).
 Or anonymizing certain survey types.
 Or enabling the reporting anonymization restriction within your Poppulo account.

-GDPR: An ongoing consideration.
+GDPR: An ongoing consideration

 As there are other areas of consideration also (including breach notification, access requests, profiling, and accountability), communicators should speak to the data privacy stakeholders within their own organizations.
 This might include for example a conversation with your data protection officer – to understand what other GDPR-readiness initiatives are underway.
 And how the communications team’s plans will overlap with those of other company initiatives.
 (Or even how the communications team can help your data protection team with their GDPR-awareness goals).